drdna/PyriculariaMG/Fig4/Fig4_MonsterPlex_tree.md

 ```bash
 for f in `ls MPreads/*.gz`; do sbatch BWT2-GATK.sh Guy11 MPreads $f; done
 ```
-2. Use MP script to extract genotypes at target sites and identify additionl informative variants
+2. Use MP script to extract genotypes at target sites and identify additional informative variants